tebohl/Charity-Funding-Predictor/README.md

 With TensorFlow, I attempted to optimize the model to achieve a target predictive accuracy higher than 75% using the following methods:

 Data Adjustments:
-- Dropped additoinal column 'ASK_AMT'.
-(This did not help the accuracy, so I replaced it in my second attempt)
+- Dropped additoinal column 'ASK_AMT'  (This did not help the accuracy, so I replaced it in my second attempt)
-- Created more bins for rare occurrences in column 'CLASSIFICATION'.
-(I tried several bin quantities, but yielded a similar accuracy for each)
+- Created more bins for rare occurrences in column 'CLASSIFICATION' (I tried several bin quantities, but yielded a similar accuracy for each)
-- Added one hidden layer.
-(I also tried different quantities of nodes, but the accuracy remained close to 72%)
+- Added one hidden layer (I also tried different quantities of nodes, but the accuracy remained close to 72%)
-- Added 50 epochs to the training regimen.
+- Added 50 epochs to the training regimen

 ### Step 4: Summary